-Pep Guardiola has insisted he will remain Manchester City manager even if the club are relegated over alleged breaches of financial rules.
+Pep Guardiola has insisted that he will remain Manchester City manager even if the club are relegated over alleged breaches of financial rules.

 The 53-year-old ended months of speculation about his future by signing a new two-year contract extension at the Etihad Stadium, with his new deal taking his stay at the club to over a decade, having joined the Citizens in the summer of 2016.